 The membership consists of one chair, one co-chair and 10-11 additional members, 1-2 of whom are graduate students and at least two of whom are International NARST members, and the Board Liaison.
 The Board Liaison and the additional committee members are appointed by the NARST President-elect, with three committee members rotating out after three years of service and graduate students rotating out after two years of service.
 The JRST Editor(s), Directors of other NARST publication efforts, along with the NSTA Research Director, the NARST Liaison to NSTA, and the NARST President and Executive Director serve as ex officio members.
 The chairs compile information for the report and submit it to the Board Liaison.
 The Board Liaison makes a report to NARST at the Annual Membership Meeting.
-The chairs compile information for the report and submit it to the Board Liaison.
-The Board Liaison makes a report to NARST at the Annual Membership Meeting.
-The co-chairs compile information for an annual report and submit it to the Board Liaison.
-The Board Liaison Chair makes a report to NARST at the Annual Membership Meeting.
+The chairs compile information for an annual report and submit it to the Board Liaison.
+The Board Liaison for an annual report and submit it to the Board Liaison.
+The Board Liaison for an annual Membership Meeting.

 Each member of this committee is expected to participate in collective committee work.
-The committee work includes the following tasks: 1) Organizing the reviewing process for the NARST/NSTA Research Worth Reading Award, 2) Provide scholarships for classroom teachers and/or informal science educators to attend the NARST Annual Conference and 3) Organizing publication-related pre-conference and conference workshops and 4) Overseeing the Journal of Research in Science Teaching.
+The committee work includes the following tasks: 1) Organizing the reviewing process for the NARST/NSTA Research Worth Reading Award, 2) Provide scholarships for classroom teachers and/or informal science educators to attend the NARST Annual Conference and 3) Organizing publication-related pre-conference and conference workshops and 4) Overseeing the Journal of Research in Science Teaching,.